oregamikiller/notifyMicroService/README.md

 # notifyMicroService
-notify micro service for email and apns
+notify micro service for email and iOS push